FluentValidation/FluentValidation/docs/built-in-validators.md

 ## Predicate Validator
 (Also known as `Must`)

-Passes the value of the specified property into a delegate that can perform custom validation logic on the value
+Passes the value of the specified property into a delegate that can perform custom validation logic on the value.

 Example:
 ```